OKLAHOMA CITY-- The head of a local teacher’s union is calling for an Oklahoma City School Board member to step down.

 The department Torres supervises at OCCC is at the center of a police investigation involving altering grades and inflating enrollment numbers, which would lead to more funding from grants.

-Police are now pouring through records saved on seven computers seized from the department.
+Police are now poring through records saved on seven computers seized from the department.

 We couldn’t reach Torres at OCCC Thursday, so we went to her house.
 A woman who answered the door said Torres wasn’t home.